-This FASB ASC topic establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+Total investments \$ 240,960 \$ 240,960 \$ - \$ This FASB ASC topic establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+This hierarchy consists of three broad levels: Level 1 inputs techniques used to measure fair value.
 This hierarchy consists of three broad levels: Level 1 inputs consist of unadjusted quoted prices in active markets for identical assets and provide the highest priority inputs; Level 2 inputs are based primarily on quoted prices for identical assets in inactive markets or similar assets in active or inactive markets as significant other observable inputs; Level 3 inputs provide the lowest quality inputs because there are no significant observable inputs.
 The Organization uses appropriate valuation techniques based on the available inputs to measure the fair value of its investments.
 When available, the Organization measures fair value using Level 1 inputs because they generally provide the most reliable evidence of fair value.
 There have been no changes in the valuation methodologies used during the current year.
 All assets have been valued using a market approach.